Updated: Nov 2, 2022

 I have been asked why I spend so much of my free time doing these activities.
 I usually say I have free time so I can do these activities.
 For me, it’s not another thing I have to do, but rather a thing I get to do.
 My time in Scouts as both a youth participant and an adult volunteer has helped me grow in many ways.

 I understand the value of my time and how I can make it more valuable by helping others.

 I find joy in watching others grow and benefit from their participation in these organizations.

 I love being able to spend time with my family as they also serve or participate with me.

 I have a great sense of happiness-- particularly after a successful camping trip with scouts and parents who may have never set up a tent before, walked away utterly exhausted, with a huge smile on their face saying – they can’t wait to do it again.

 There have been challenges, to say the least.
 But I have personally grown by overcoming those challenges and seeing the successful outcome on the other side.
 Frankly, without the time I have spent serving others, I’m not sure I would have been able to successfully start and grow my own business.

 Scouting is not the only organization where I volunteer.
-I give back to SHRM Jacksonville, HR Florida and the Society for Human Resource Management and participate in the leadership of a new church launch for Longleaf Church.
+Since I was 17, I have been volunteering my time by regularly donating blood and platelets.
+I give back to SHRM Jacksonville, HR Florida and the Society for Human Resource Management.
+With my family, I participated in the leadership of a new church launch for Longleaf Church.
+This included everything from serving on committees to assisting with the annual pumpkin patch.
 I also spend time working with the American Foundation for Suicide Prevention in memory of our oldest son.